MiroJ/AvatarUpload/README.md

 ### Run the example ###

+To try the functionality you must:
+1. Restore all NuGet packages.
+2. Search the project code for *"ToDo"* and address each of them.
+3. Just run the project.

-To try the functionality, just run the project, click on the Avatar Upload item in the navigation bar (top menu), and use the buttons on the page to upload and crop an image.
+Click on the Avatar Upload item in the navigation bar (top menu), and use the buttons on the page to upload and crop an image.

 The steps you should follow on the **/Avatar/Upload** page so you can see the example in action are: